Sharpen your wildlife photography skills & support conservation projects.

 You’ll stay at the wildlife sanctuary’s volunteer village; a tented camps that’s set within a private forest estate.
 The camp consists of a collection of traditional safari tents – permanent tents with plenty of room inside and comfortable beds.
 The tents house 4 to 6 people, though if you’d prefer a private tent, just enquire with us about single supplement options.
 Bathrooms are shared and have warm showers.
 The camp has a communal lounge overlooking the watering hole, so you can often spot wildlife coming to drink.

 A unique bonus to this program is that as well as photographing the wildlife, you’ll have a chance to document the exciting work being done at the sanctuary.
 You’ll be set assignments and sent out into the field to gather valuable images to be used by the organizations for marketing and educational purposes.
+In addition, you might help run a photography club for kids at a local school.

 Then, there’s the stunning scenery and landscapes of the area, not to mention, the spectacular Victoria Falls.
 And, all the while you’ll be under the expert guidance of seasoned wildlife photography pros.